Fano Graph = (3,6)-cage

 Also in conjuction partly with Math is More, I have prepared some "stand alone" essays about Mathematics Education.
 These essays will be available here.

 York College is part of the Teacher Academy program at CUNY (now sadly confined only to students who have already been admitted) which offers free tuition (and other benefits) in exchange for teaching Mathematics or Science in the New York City public schools.
 I have been involved with the Teacher Academy at York, where I organized a Mathematics Education Seminar and developed some curriculum materials for the benefit of Teacher Academy Students (and other interested parties).
 A list of talks and abstracts for the talks given at the York College Mathematics Education Seminar will give you an idea of the range of topics our community has learned about and is interested in.
+Unfortunately, CUNY no longer supports the Teacher Academy, but the web pages above still are available.

 Some materials I have developed for the Mathematics (and other) courses I taught at York College or the CUNY Graduate Center are available here